JasonMun7/SophiaMun-Web/README.md

 # Sophia Mun's Personal Portfolio Website

-This repository contains the source code for Sophia Mun's personal portfolio website, designed and developed by [Your Name].
-The website is built on React and Vite, optimized for fast performance with features like Hot Module Replacement (HMR) and linting via ESLint.
+This repository contains the source code for Sophia Mun's personal portfolio website, designed and developed by Jason Mun.
+The website is built on React and Vite, optimized for fast performance.

 ## Features